Precise-Pangolins/greenfield/README.md

 # Project Title

-Greenfield Hack Reactor Front End Capstone
+Greenfield eCommerce website

 ## Description
-Hack Reactor NYC Project Greenfield comprises a complete redesign of a retail portal.
+Given business a requirement docs and a mockup, this project was a a full design of redesign of a retail portal.
 The focus of the project was to produce an MVP in approximately a two week time frame.
 The main focus was the Item Detail page which for us comprised of three sections:
   - Product Details/Overview
   - Ratings & Reviews
   - Questions & Answers - High Priority